leilton/got-houses-challenge/README.md

 install dependences

 ```
-run npm i or yarn to install
+npm i or yarn to install
 ```

 rename .env